MaazSaeed/MaazSaeed/README.md

 Here are some ideas to get you started:
 -->

-Hello, I'm Maaz, a senior Computer Engineering student with a passion for software development, particularly in _Game development, Programming languages development, Operating systems, and Deep learning_.
+Hiya!
+I'm Maaz, a Computer Engineering student with a passion for software development, particularly in game development, programming languages, compilers, parsers, operating systems, and math (uhmm is that part of software dev?).
 In my spare time, I enjoy playing video games and solving katas on Codewars, where I’m ranked 1 kyu (Proficient).
-I have experience in over ten programming languages of various paradigms, mainly _JavaScript, C, Haskell, C#, Scheme, C++, Lua, and Julia_.
+I mainly program in C, C++, C#, Lua, Julia, JavaScript, and Scheme and from time to time I go on adventures of learning about other programming languages.

 <!--